-- Pricing of risks underwritten by the Company; - Reserving estimates for all classes of business underwritten and monitoring the best estimates against actual experience;
+Pricing of risks underwritten by the Company;

-- Developing and maintaining core management information/reporting/analysis on the business underwritten by the company; - Providing assistance for the preparation of Business Plans; - Working with the Risk Management Function to facilitate the implementation of an effective risk management system - including reporting on underwriting performance to the MICL Underwriting Committee and reserve adequacy to the MICL Reserve Committee on a quarterly basis; - Completing the annual Actuarial Function Report; - Production of the Technical Provisions in accordance with Solvency II principles and ensuring that methodologies and underlying models used are appropriate.
+- Reserving estimates for all classes of business underwritten and monitoring the best estimates against actual experience; - Developing and maintaining core management information/reporting/analysis on the business underwritten by the Company; - Providing assistance for the preparation of Business Plans; - Working with the Risk Management Function to facilitate the implementation of an effective risk management system - including reporting on underwriting performance to the MICL Underwriting Committee and reserve adequacy to the MICL Reserve Committee on a quarterly basis; - Completing the annual Actuarial Function Report; - Production of the Technical Provisions in accordance with Solvency II principles and ensuring that methodologies and underlying models used are appropriate.
 Reporting to the Board on the reliability and adequacy of the Technical Provisions calculation; - Providing inputs into the calculation of the SCR; - Maintaining an Internal Capital Model for the quantitative analysis requirements of the ORSA and completing the relevant sections of the ORSA document as they relate to the quantitative analysis (note that MICL's Regulatory Capital is determined by the Standard Formula approach); - Assisting the Finance department in the development and maintenance of robust and repeatable processes surrounding the calculation of regulatory capital requirements from an actuarial and Technical Provisions perspective; - Assisting Finance department in embedding effective solutions for the timely completion of regulatory reports, including all applicable Quantitative Reporting Templates (QRTs); - Opining on the overall Underwriting policy; and - Opining on the adequacy of Reinsurance arrangements.

-Actuarial staff do not have any Finance, Underwriting, or Claims responsibilities and do not have the ability to create or approve underwriting, claims, or accounting transactions/adjustments, thus creating a segregation of duties within the overall technical underwriting process around activities relating to pricing, performance monitoring, reserving, and analysis.
+With the exception of the SMF20 (Chief Actuary), actuarial staff do not have any Finance, Underwriting, or Claims responsibilities and do not have the ability to create or approve underwriting, claims, or accounting transactions/adjustments, thus creating a segregation of duties within the overall technical underwriting process around activities relating to pricing, performance monitoring, reserving, and analysis.

-The position of Chief Actuary (SIMF20), under the Senior Insurance Management Function 'SIMF' regime is held by the MICL Managing Director who is an Approved Person under the SIMF regime.
+The position of Chief Actuary (SMF20), under the Senior Managers and Certification Regime 'SMCR' is held by the MICL CFO.